Child Tax Benefit

 The CCTB may also include the Child Disability Benefit, a monthly benefit providing financial assistance for qualified families caring for children under 18 who have a severe and prolonged mental or physical impairment.
 (This is treated as income and deducted from any social assistance payment being received.)

-The OCB is a non-taxable amount paid to help low-to moderate-income families provide for their children.
+The Ontario Child Benefit, OCB is a non-taxable amount paid to help low-to moderate-income families provide for their children.
 OCB payments are delivered with the CCTB in a single monthly payment.
-Under the OCB, you may be eligible to receive month payments for each child under 18 years of age.
+Under the OCB, you may be eligible to receive monthly payments for each child under 18 years of age.
 If your adjusted family net income is above $20,000, you may receive a partial benefit.

 The OCB is funded by the Province of Ontario, the CRA administers the program for Ontario.
 For more information, go to the Ministry of Children and Youth Services Web site or call 1-866-821-7770.
 For teletypewriter service (TTY), call 1-800-387-5559.
 For specific payment information, call 1-800-387-1193 or for TTY, call 1-800-665-0354.